scarletquasar/general-benchmarks/README.md

 > [!IMPORTANT]
 > Benchmark methods can vary from benchmark to benchmark and will try to use the most reliable possible tools.
 > Some benchmarks, mainly the specialized ones, are affected by cold starts and other variables so the methods
 > used in them may also vary.
+We have a curated list of methods and tecniques that can be used to create a benchmark
+> and it is listed below.
+It's important to note that the list can also vary with future updates.

 # Summary